iainctduncan/learn-scheme-for-max/part_1.rst

   99
   s4m> 99

-  ;; evaluating a variable returns the value bound to the variable (define foo 99) s4m> 99
+  (define foo 99)

-  foo
   s4m> 99

+  ;; evaluating a variable returns the value bound to the variable foo s4m> 99

 Once a variable has been created, we can assign a new value to it with the **set!** function.
-Set is named **set!**, with an exclamation mark, to indicate that it has a side-effect.
+Naming functions with side-effects with a trailing exclamation mark is a common Scheme idiom.
 In S7, set! also returns the value set.
 We can only set a variable that has already been defined.
 In S7 (but not all Schemes), we can also set a new value by just redefining.